jmmk/javascript-externs-generator/README.md

 ## TODO
 * Test on other libraries (currently tested with pixi.js, jQuery, d3, ZeroClipboard, and three.js)
 * Fix Errors (See Below)
+* Write unit tests for extern generation logic.
+This should help with fixing the known bugs

 # Tested libraries